SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The ``switch`` statement determines if the point is on the green diagonal line where ``x == y``;
 on the purple diagonal line where ``x == -y``;
-or none of the above.
+or neither.

 The three ``switch`` cases declare placeholder constants ``x`` and ``y``, which temporarily take on the two tuple values from ``point``.
-Here, these constants are used as part of a ``where`` clause, to create a dynamic filter.
+These constants are used as part of a ``where`` clause, to create a dynamic filter.
 The ``switch`` case matches the current value of ``point`` only if the ``where`` clause's condition equates to ``true`` for that value.